mj-meyer/RedwoodSDK-RSC-Movies/README.md

   ids: K[],
   batchFn: (chunk: K[]) => Promise<T[]>,
   getKey: (item: T) => K,
-  batchSize = 30, // D1 has a 32 variable limit
+  batchSize = 90, // D1 has a 100 bound parameter limit
 ) {
   // If we're under the limit, use a single query if (ids.length <= batchSize) {